jackzzs-lab/deepdocking-gui/README.md

     model_config = json.loads(model_config.decode('utf-8'))
 AttributeError: 'str' Object has no attribute 'decode'
 ```
-  >This error is followed by an `IndexError` on line 264 of `get_model_image` and is most likely a dependancy issue with keras, make sure you have version 2.10.0 of `h5py` (versions 3.0+ cause issues) installed on the cluster side in the `DeepDockingRemote` conda environment.
+  >This error is followed by an `IndexError` on line 264 of `get_model_image` and is most likely a dependancy issue with keras, make sure you have version 2.10.0 of `h5py` (versions 3.0+ cause issues) installed on the cluster side in the `app-deepdocking-gui-remote` conda environment.
 You can check the version by first activating the conda environment and then typing `pip show h5py`.<br>
   >You can install/downgrade it using pip: `pip install h5py==2.10.0`